pulibrary/ops-catchall/projects/create_new_vm.md

 1. Sign in to your VM as the pulsys user, i.e.
 - ```ssh pulsys@sandbox-yoursandbox.lib.princeton.edu```

-2. Replace "username" in the following command with the name of the user you are adding:
+2. Create the user.
+Replace "username" in the following command with the name of the user you are adding:
 - ```sudo useradd -s /usr/bin/bash -d /home/username -m -G sudo username```

 3. Again, replace "username" in the following command with the name of the user you are adding: